EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

   --set cert-manager.enabled=false
 ```

-You can see two seperate namespaces where cert-manager is installed in `cert-manager`
-namespaces.
+You should now have a seperate namespace for each operator:

 ``` sh
 $ kubectl get ns